For most weekends this Spring, my husband Dan and I have been working on an exciting project–our new organic garden.

 I also have some fruits (melons, strawberries, and raspberries right now, and I’ll be adding blueberries and maybe some dwarf fruit trees someday).

-I plan to interplant herbs and flowers with the vegetables because I love the way dense mixed plantings look in organic kitchen gardening.
+I plan to interplant herbs and flowers with the vegetables because I love the way dense mixed plantings look.
 Companion planting also promotes lots of beneficial organisms and biodiversity.
-I already started doing this by putting in some borage near my cucumbers and marigolds and basil near my tomato and lettuce plants (you can see these above, along with my awesome tomato cages from Gardener’s Supply Company), and I’ll be doing a lot more when I pick up some more herb and flower seeds soon.
+I already started doing this by putting in some borage near my cucumbers and marigolds and basil near my tomato and lettuce plants.

 Great Garden Companions: A Companion-Planting System for a Beautiful, Chemical-Free Vegetable Garden is my favorite companion planting resource.